-Label Description

-The RADIUS server number.
-Click to navigate to detailed statistics of

-the server

-ID Address The IP address and UDP port number (in <ip address="">:<udp port=""></udp></ip>

-IP Address notation) of the server

-The current status of the server.
-This field has one of the following values: Disabled: the server is disabled.
-Not Ready: the server is enabled, but IP communication is not yet up and running.
-Ready: the server is enabled, IP communications are built, and the Status RADIUS module is ready to accept access attempts.
+Label Description The RADIUS server number.
+Click to navigate to detailed statistics of the server IP Address The IP address and UDP port number (in <ip address="">:< notation) of the server</ip> values: Disabled: the server is disabled.
+Not Ready: the server is enabled, but IP communication is not yet up Status and running.
+Ready: the server is enabled, IP communications are built, and the RADIUS module is ready to accept access attempts.
 Dead (X seconds left): access attempts are made to this server, but it does not reply within the configured timeout.
 The server has temporarily been disabled, but will be re-enabled when the dead-time expires.
 The number of seconds left before this occurs is displayed in parentheses.
 This state is only reachable when more than one server is enabled.